charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 - [DockerInstall][dkin]

 After running this script, be sure to logout and then log in again.
 On Lubuntu, that should be **Start | Leave | Logout**.
+You should not have to run Docker as the superuser, that is, you should not need to use **sudo** to start it.
+If you get a permission denied error, then try logging out and logging in again.
+That should fix the problem.

 <div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/N9jWhYaOrPs?ecver=2" width="640" height="360" frameborder="0" gesture="media" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>